 When do we use "changer de" and when do we use "changer"?
 What is their difference?

-This relates to:Conjugate semi-regular -ger verbs in L'Imparfait (imperfect tense) -
+This question relates to:French lesson "Conjugate semi-regular -ger verbs in L'Imparfait (imperfect tense)"

 29 June 2018

 Changer de and changer have a very similar meaning albeit not exactly the same.

 Changer de -- to switch, to change over, a change of somethingChanger -- to change, to exchange

 Nous changions de voiture tous les ans. -- We used to have a change of cars every year.Nous changions la voiture tous les ans. -- We used to change the car every year.

 That's my understanding of the matter, but the opinion of a native speaker would be appreciated.

 -- Chris (not a native speaker).